A new set of tools for goodness-of-fit validation: Composite null hypothesis

-To reduce technicalities, we assume in the present section that $\ensuremath{{\mathbb{H}}:F(x)=\Phi\big((x-\beta_{1})/\beta_{2}}\big)$, i.e. we consider testing GoF to the Gaussian distribution.
-Estimate $\beta$ by the MLE $\tilde{\beta}=(\bar{X},S^{2})$.
-To define a selection rule for $\ensuremath{d(s)}$ in (\ref{eq:test statisitc- location scale case}), we proceed similarly as in Section 2.4.
+To define a selection rule for $\ensuremath{d(s)}$ in (\ref{eq:test statisitc- location scale case}), we proceed similarly as in Section~2.4.
 First, we seek an oracle test whose task is to provide some reliable preliminary information on the situation.
-The results of Section \ref{sec: 2 Case 0} suggest considering the following version of the oracle test (\ref{eq:M_D(n) in Case 0}), namely
+The results of Section~\ref{sec: 2 Case 0} suggest considering the following version of the oracle test (\ref{eq:M_D(n) in Case 0}), namely

-However, it turns out (see Table \ref{tab:Power-at-level 5=000025 Case 3} in Appendix C), that this test is powerwise inferior to some recommended test procedures in the composite context.
+However, it turns out (see Table C.2 in Appendix~C), that this test is powerwise inferior to some recommended test procedures in the composite context.
 The use of selection rules based on this oracle leads to data driven tests which are noticeably more powerful than $\mathcal{M}_{D(n)}(\tilde{\beta})$, but still not competitive with the best existing solutions.
-This is a manifestation of the difficulties encountered in moving from a simple to a composite null hypothesis in the present problem.
+This is a display of the difficulties encountered in moving from a simple to a composite null hypothesis.

 Instead, we base our selection rule on the oracle test